Our World is in trouble and We ALL need to Help!

 At the landfill, plastic can cause a number of problems.
 As plastic sits in a landfill for years and years chemicals can leach through the landfill liners and contaminate local groundwater sources.

-It starts with Us!
+It starts with YOU and US!

 It starts with us developing better, more efficient, cost-effective methods to recycle plastic.